jasmin-software/dotnet_a2a_workshop/3. A2A Agent Implementation/README.md

+# 3. A2A Agent Implementation

+## How do we create our own A2A agent?

+In this walkthrough, you will create calendar assistant agent.

+We would be able to ask the agent to schedule an event for us, or list our schedule of the day.

 ![robot](robot.png)

-In this walkthrough, you will create personal calendar assistant agent that schedules and lists events on your behalf.
+## Setup
 Create a simple .NET web application with the following terminal window commands:

 ``` bash